4.2 Conducting the Initial Safety Assessment

 2. Investigations:

-2. The following circumstances regardless of the existence of present or impending danger:
+2. The following circumstances regardless of the existence of safety threats:

 1. When a new report is received on an active case: Investigation (INV), Family Preservation (FPS), or Foster Care (FCC/FCF) or Adoption (ADO).